juxor/afaq/markdown/append1310.md

 ## 10.3 Was laissez-faire capitalism stable?

-Firstly, we must state that a pure laissez-faire capitalist system has not existed.
+&gt; Firstly, we must state that a pure laissez-faire capitalist system has not existed.
 This means that any evidence we present in this section can be dismissed by right-libertarians for precisely this fact -- it was not "pure" enough.
 Of course, if they were consistent, you would expect them to shun all historical and current examples of capitalism or activity within capitalism,